 The average timing was found by running the test several times, removing outliers (to remove effects of initialization costs) and selecting last 10 readings.
 We report the average cost and the standard deviation of each step.
-The actual time is the time it takes to execute the operation while the total time includes the actual time plus the overhead in marshalling / unmarshalling XML and transporting the request and reply between communicating entities.
-We also compute the overhead as the difference of the total and actual time.
-The last column shows the average overhead per broker involved in the operation.
+The last column shows the average overhead for each step.
 We note that the average overhead is (about 72 mSec) consists of marshalling the SOAP Envelope, transporting the SOAP message, unmarshalling the SOAP Envelope and extracting the actual request / response.
-Table IV shows the results.
-The "Actual Time" reported for the GetConfiguration operation is o since, in the implementation, the BSA always updates the configuration whenever an operation occurs.
+Table 4 shows the results.
+The "Actual Time" reported for the GetConfiguration operation is 0 since, in the implementation, the BSA always updates the configuration whenever an operation occurs.
 There is no special processing done during this call and the only work done comprises of marshalling the already existing information as XML and shipping it across to the BNM.